ndag/persistence-curv-sets/README.md

 # TO DO
 - Do we want to save the results to a .mat file directly from **Persistence_parallel_*.m**, or should we gather the results distributed in the checkpoint_temp_file_*.mat files?
+	- For now, we're saving the results directly to a .mat file.
+The checkpoints are there for redundancy in case the main program crashes.
 	- In any case, it would be useful to upload the code that gathers the results from the checkpoints.
 - Write a version of Persistence_parallel_Ripser.m that allows for $n > 2k+2$.
 - Set a random seed.
 This is not straightforward with parallel code because each worker has its own random seed.